Rated Excellent 4.8 out of 5

 Documentation Required Valid passport or equivalent document; Certificate of Argentine Criminal Record (for individuals over 16 years); Certificate proving no criminal convictions in the last three years from countries of residence; Address in Argentina; Proof of regular income Valid passport or equivalent document; Certificate of Argentine Criminal Record (for individuals over 16 years); Certificate proving no criminal convictions in the last three years from countries of residence; Address in Argentina; Proof of regular pension income

-Income Requirements Monthly income equivalent to or greater than 5 times the minimum living and mobile wages in Argentina; Passive income.
-Funds must enter Argentina through authorized banking or financial institutions; Bank statements demonstrating consistent income pattern Proof issued by a government, international organization, or private company certifying receipt of a regular and permanent pension equal to or greater than 5 times the minimum vital and mobile wages
+Income Requirements Monthly income equivalent to or greater than five times the minimum living and mobile wages; Passive income.
+It should not include compensation for personal labor.
+Funds must enter Argentina through authorized banking or financial institutions; Proof issued by a government, international organization, or private company certifying receipt of a regular and permanent pension equal to or greater than five times the minimum vital and mobile wages

 Employment Restrictions Working as someone's employee is not allowed; self-employment or business ownership permitted No specific information provided, but it is implied that the individual is retired and not engaging in regular employment